cometbft/cometbft/docs/references/config/config.toml.md

 If it receives +2/3 prevotes for nil, it precommits nil.
-But if prevotes are received from +2/3 validators, but the prevotes do not match (e.g., they are for different blocks or for blocks and nil), the validator waits for `timeout_round` time before precommiting nil.
+But if prevotes are received from +2/3 validators, but the prevotes do not match (e.g., they are for different blocks or for blocks and nil), the validator waits for `timeout_vote` time before precommiting nil.
 This gives the validator a chance to wait for additional prevotes and to possibly observe +2/3 prevotes for a block.